 Significant uncertainty remains with respect to the future impact of CV19 on the Company's businesses.
 As a result, the Company's expected financial results for 2020 may be negatively impacted by continued CV19-related disruptions.
 The Company cannot currently estimate the severity of any such impact, which may be material.
-The overall severity and duration of CV19-related adverse impacts on the Company's businesses will depend on future developments that cannot currently be predicted, including directives of government and public health authorities, the speed at which suppliers and customers can return to full production, the level of consumer demand, the status of labour availability and the ability to staff the Company's operations and facilities.
-Even after the CV19 outbreak has subsided, the Company may continue to experience material adverse impacts to its businesses as a result of CV19's global economic impact, including any related recession.
+The overall severity and duration of CV19-related adverse impacts on the Company's businesses will depend on future developments that cannot currently be predicted, including directives of government and public health authorities, the speed at which suppliers and customers can return to full production, the level of consumer demand, the status of labour availability and the ability to staff the Company may continue to experience material adverse impacts to its businesses as a result of CV19's global economic impact, including any related recession.